EERL-EPFL/spice-ui/README.md

 sample contains detailed metadata about collection conditions and subsequent laboratory processing.

-A sample is the broken up into three types:
+A sample is broken up into three types:

 - Bulk samples: These are the original samples collected from the field.
 - Filter samples
 - Procedural Blank: Representing samples that are used as background controls.
-  There is minimal metadata associated with these samples, and are not explicitly linked to a location or project, however, they still must require, as others, treatment information (see below).
+  There is minimal metadata associated with these samples, and they are not explicitly linked to a location or project.
+However, they still require, like others, treatment information (see below).

 ##### Treatments

-A sample is associated with an experiment by its treatment, therefore, each sample must have at least one treatment record -- when creating one, by default, a `None` treatment is added.
+A sample is associated with an experiment by its treatment.
+Therefore, each sample must have at least one treatment record.
+When creating one, by default, a `None` treatment is added.

 The available treatment types are: